briansworth/dev/_posts/2017-5-20-PowerShell-JSON-And-Config-Files.md

   The way I have formatted this example makes it technically longer in terms of lines, but it contains the same information in significantly fewer characters (421 vs 360; ~15% less).
   This means less clutter, and better readability.
+  As you can see it is just as extensible as xml.
+  Adding and removing data is straightforward, and won't interfere with what is already there.
 </p>
 ### Working with JSON
 ----
 <p>
-  I have shown you how you can create a JSON (.json) document, but how can you manipulate and work with these file types in PowerShell?
+  I have shown you how you can create a JSON (.json) document, but how can you manipulate and work with this file type in PowerShell?
 </p>
 <p>
   I have saved this configuration file in my current working directory as hypervConf.json.